Earliest Known Ancestors of Our Swinney/Sweeney/White Testers

 Can We Link the Earliest Known Ancestors of our Testers to Edmund Sweny, Sr. and Jr.?

 We have some circumstantial evidence linking our testers' ancestors to the Swenys of the Tidewater region of Virginia.
 The sheer number of Sweeneys/Swinneys in Virginia, their seeming movement to the west and south, and the use of similar names within the family groups (particularly Edmund and Moses) suggests a link between them.
 The Tidewater Swenys owned a few slaves and that continued for some of the Sweeneys/Swinneys as they moved away from that region.
 Unfortunately, there's a gap of 20 to 40 years in our records that keeps us from definitively linking any of our groups to the Tidewater Swenys.
-We are confident that if we can link one of our earliest known ancestors to them, then all must be linked, simply based on the Y-DNA evidence.
+There is also a gap in the marriages and births of children for the three youngest sons of Edmund Sweny, Jr. [II] which is discussed in Sweny, Part 2.
+We are confident that if we can link one of our testers' earliest known ancestors to a male Tidewater Sweny, then all must be linked, simply based on the Y-DNA evidence.
 The early to mid-1700s will remain the focus of our research efforts.